• Skip to primary navigation

 The following video provides a three-step routine for teaching new vocabulary to young children that includes several opportunities to practice using a new word in different ways.
 It can be used as a model for teaching vocabulary to multilingual learners.
 The resource is associated with evidence-based practices from two What Works Clearinghouse practice guides on teaching early literacy skills.

-Topic: Vocabulary • Grade Levels: PK, K, 1 • Media Type: Video
+Topic: Vocabulary • Grade Levels: PK, K, 1 • Resource Type: Professional Learning • Media Type: Video

 10-15 mins